Why do so many software companies make it painfully difficult to understand how to use their tool?

 The most important suggestion?
 Don’t wait to get started on this.

-If you don’t start building online courses to help your customers use your product, then they will go to your competitors who are already doing this.
+If you don’t start creating online courses to help your customers use your product, then they will go to your competitors who are already doing this.

 Don’t want to mess with this yourself?
 Not super confident it would turn out well if you tried?